takahiro-hirofuchi/mesmeric-emulator/README.md

 # Availability

-The binary package of MESMERIC is available at [Download]() soon.
 It is released under the below license.
+It is the MIT License.
+See [the GitHub repository](https://takahiro-hirofuchi.github.io/mesmeric-emulator/).
 ```
 Copyright (c) 2020 National Institute of Advanced Industrial Science and Technology (AIST)